 In addition to switching deodorants, I also converted to clean makeup and personal care products to minimize the number of potentially harmful ingredients I was applying to my skin.
 Doing this also made me feel better about continuing to use Carpe lotion throughout my pregnancy.

 In the beginning of my second trimester beauty brand Megababe launched a new product: Space Bar Underarm Soap that was created to draw out toxins as well as dry out the skin in an effort to neutralize odor and help make natural deodorants even more effective.
-While answering questions on the company’s Instagram Stories, the founder Katie Sturino mentioned that users should be aware of where the product is applied as it will dry out your skin.
+While answering questions about the product on the company’s Instagram Stories, the founder Katie Sturino mentioned that users should be conscious of where they apply the product as it will dry out your skin.
 This prompted me to think that it may be a good [clean] product to help manage my palmar and plantar hyperhidrosis (in conjunction with using Carpe)!
 I did some research on the ingredient list and the product seems to be pregnancy-safe for me, but as with all things during pregnancy, please be sure to discuss with your doctor before using!

 Liquid IV hydration multiplier to help combat dehydration — while the ingredient list is technically pregnancy-safe, please consult with your physician before consuming.
 This product really helped me stay on top of my hydration… pregnancy majorly dehydrates you and that combined with hyperhidrosis is brutal, so this supplement has been absolutely key in my daily routine.